slotThe/xmonad/tutorial.md

 when windows are created.
 There are several functions to help you match on a certain window in [XMonad.ManageHook].
 For example, suppose we'd want to match on the class name of the application.
-With the application open, open another terminal and invoke the `xprompt` command.
+With the application open, open another terminal and invoke the `xprop` command.
 Then click on the application that you would like to know the properties of.
 In the case of GIMP I see (among other things)

 ``` shell
   WM_CLASS(STRING) = "gimp", "Gimp"